async-profiler/async-profiler/README.md

 * `status` - prints profiling status: whether profiler is active and for how long.

 * `list` - show the list of available profiling events.
+This option still requires PID, since supported events may differ depending on JVM version.

 * `-d N` - the profiling duration, in seconds.
 If no `start`, `stop` or `status` option is given, the profiler will run for the specified period